jsc329/ammonitorwiki/09-schedule.md

 sun-based calendars.
-In this argument, we want to make sure that the string of locationIDs we input actually matches locationIDs present in the **locations** table, and that these locations are currently being actively monitoring with a piece of equipment in the **deployment** table.
+In this argument, we want to make sure that the string of locationIDs we input actually matches locationIDs present in the **locations** table, and that these locations are currently being actively monitored with a piece of equipment in the **deployment** table.
 The third argument is ‘calendar.key’, where we can specify a Google API service token (discussed later).
 Below, we set ‘calendar.key’ to NULL to start out by testing the function.
 In the ‘subject’ argument, we indicate that this scheduled event will be a “recording”.
 The ‘start.date’ and ‘end.date’ arguments allow us to set the limits of the calendar (inclusive) and must be characters in YYYY-mm-dd format.
 The ‘duration’ argument is a scalar integer for specifying the recording length in minutes; below, we set a ‘duration’ of 3 to indicate that each recording should be three minutes long.
 In ‘n.rise’, we specify the number of recording events that should be staggered around sunrise;